sebo6921/Portfolio_Website/README.md

-Hey this is my portfolio website which i created using next.js it tells you a little bit about me, shows you the projects that ive worked on and also allows you to see my resume.
+Hey this is my portfolio website which I created using Next.js it tells you a little bit about myself , shows you the projects that I've worked on and also allows you to see my resume.